larry2020626/LEMON/README.md

 # LEMON

-This repository provides a reference implementation of LEMON algorithm.
+This repository provides an implementation of LEMON in [1], a network embedding algorithm via structural pattern motifs,  which bridges connectivity and structural similarity in a uniform representation,  .

-## Requirements
+### Requirements
 python 2.7, gensim, networkx, numpy

 ### Input file